-If you’re shopping around for anything home internet related, you’ve probably seen the acronym ISP floating around out there.
-But you may be wondering what is ISP and what it mean?
+If you’re shopping around for anything home internet related, you’ve probably seen the acronym ISP floating around.
+But you may be wondering what those three letters actually mean.

 Essentially, an ISP is your go-to retailer for signing up to NBN and broadband plans.
-If you’re wondering ‘who is my ISP’ and if it’s the best provider to be with, read on to find out everything you need to know about ISPs in Australia.
+If you’re wondering who your IDP is, and if it’s the best provider to be with, read on to find out everything you need to know about ISPs in Australia.

 NBN offers you might like